 Here’s my information page on Is Iron Supplementation Necessary?

 Baby’s vitamin K stores at birth are very low.
 Vitamin K is needed for proper blood clotting, and a deficiency of this vitamin causes a syndrome called Vitamin K deficiency bleeding (VKDB).
 Increasing mom’s vitamin K intake increases the amount of vitamin K in her milk.
-The review article “Do breastfed infants need supplemental vitamins?”
-(Greer 2001) recommends:
+The American Academy of Pediatrics recommends:

 Vitamin K1 Prophylaxis from the British Columbia Reproductive Care Program